After LOTS of research, my team and I have put together a list of the BEST compact binoculars you can buy in 2020 (so far).

 Let’s get right to the most complained about issue: the non-existent night vision.
 The words “night vision” is on its name itself but it doesn’t have one that you might expect a night vision is supposed to be.
 You will not see images in green when you use it at pitch black night, as what you would see if it truly did have night vision.
 However, if you have little light, it could provide clear vision.
 Say for example you use it at night while the moonlight is adequate, then it can provide clear vision at night.
 But again, it’s not night vision in the most known way per se.

 That is why you can use this at concerts or perhaps the opera.
 Venues and theaters provide low light, which is sufficient enough to see clearly through the compact binoculars.

 According to OutNowTech’s official website, it appears that the Ultra Compact Folding Binoculars 10×25 is the only binoculars it offers.
 The rest of its products are other outdoor tools must-haves.
-With 80 reviews, these compact binoculars are a solid 4-star rating on Amazon.
+Most of the past customers are talking favorably of this product.

 Here are the pros and cons of using it, according to reviewers:

 The specs, as Amazon has listed them, are as follows: